Cleric-K/vJoySerialFeeder/docs/Arduino.md

 Analog data is read using the 10-bit ADC which results in channel values between 0 and 1023.

-Digital data is read from the digital pins and is send as channel values 0 for logical 0 and 1023 for logical 1.
+Digital data is read from the digital pins and is send as channel values 0 for LOW and 1023 for HIGH _or_ up to 16 digital pins can be encoded as bits (0 or 1) in a single channel (channel values are 16-bit integers).

 Analog channels are most easily implemented with potentiometers and digital - with switches.